We all know (don’t we?) that digital customer experience is being driven by the many disruptive forces changing the face of the world around us.

 What (Exactly) Is Digital CX Strategy?

-Just a few years ago, a sound online strategy was the answer to that question.
+Not too long ago, a sound online strategy was the answer to that question.
 Integrated public and private Web, and automated marketing tools did it for many.
 Now, mobile and social are a big part of the mix as well.
 And, of course, the ability to (intelligently) automate and increase the efficiency of on- and offline processes continues to be at the center of the digital revolution for those in IT and BPM.

 This is where things get fuzzy for many because the “experience” in digital experience is the customer experience.
 While the “digital” part is easy to figure out, the “customer” part is still a bit unclear.
 That’s because digital CX strategy isn’t an IT-driven initiative; it’s a customer-needs-driven initiative.
 There’s a huge difference between simply using digital technology and actually leveraging it to improve customer experiences and better address customer needs.